 The season of Lent holds importance for all Christians, and many denominations practice special eating and fasting customs during this period leading up to Easter—the holiday that celebrates the resurrection of Jesus Christ.
-Traditionally, Lent is regarded 40 days long, although for Roman Catholics, this period extends over 46 calendar days, since Sundays within the six-week period are exempt and regarded as days of celebration.
+Traditionally, Lent is regarded 40 days long; for Roman Catholics, though, this period extends over 46 calendar days since Sundays within the six-week period are exempt and regarded as days of celebration.
 For Orthodox Catholics, Lent extends for the full 46 days, including all interim Sundays.

 All devout Catholics of both branches—Roman Catholic and Orthodox—practice various forms of abstinence during Lent, including partial fasting.
 The general guideline is to consume one full meal a day—or two small meals that "add up" to one full meal.